-The maximum latency (RTT) between GM-Active/GM-Standby, GM/LM, and LM/LM moves up from 150 milliseconds to 500 milliseconds.
-However, the maximum latency between Edge Nodes cross location remains at 150 milliseconds.
+The maximum latency (RTT) between GM-Active/GM-Standby, GM/LM, and LM/LM is 500 milliseconds.
+And from NSX 4.1.0, the maximum latency between Edge Nodes cross location moves up from 150 to 500 milliseconds.

-So, the maximum latency between locations is 500 milliseconds or 150 milliseconds latency if stretched T0/T1/Segments are configured.
+So, from 4.1.0 the maximum latency between locations is 500 milliseconds, even with stretched T0/T1/Segments configured.
 More information on stretched networks in chapter 4.2.1.1 Network Objects Span.